Natural sciences managers

 Analysis based on Microsoft "Working with AI" research (2025), O*NET task data v30.2, and Bureau of Labor Statistics occupational projections.
 Updated March 2026.

-🌅 A Day in the Life
+A Day in the Life

 As a natural sciences manager, your day involves a mix of specialized tasks that require both expertise and adaptability.
 You work with colleagues, clients, or patients depending on the setting, applying your training to solve real-world problems.

-Is Natural sciences managers a good career in 2026?
+Is Natural sciences managers a good career in 2026?โผ

-Will AI replace Natural sciences managerss?
+Will AI replace Natural sciences managerss?โผ

-AI risk score: 70/100.
+Natural sciences managers has an AI automation risk score of 70/100 (High).
 This career faces significant evolution from AI.
 However, new specialized roles are emerging that combine domain expertise with AI capabilities.